bmagyar/icub-moveit/README.md

 # icub-moveit

-URDF iCub model ready for MoveIt! in ROS Hydro
+URDF iCub model ready for MoveIt! in ROS Kinetic

 ## Environment

 All the functionality was tested on machines configured with:

-+ Ubuntu 12.04 LTS
++ Ubuntu 16.04 LTS
-+ ROS Hydro (install it [here](http://wiki.ros.org/hydro/Installation/Ubuntu))
++ ROS Kinetic

 ## Download and Setup